 Cadbury is registered under the laws of England and Wales as a public limited company with its registered office (principal executive office) at Cadbury House, Sanderson Road, Uxbridge, England, UB8 1DH.
 Its telephone number is +44 1895 615000 and its Internet address is www.cadbury.com.
-Information contained on Cadbury's web site does not constitute a part of this Proxy Statement.
+Information contained on Cadbury's website, other than the information incorporated by reference from Cadbury's filings with the SEC, does not constitute a part of this Proxy Statement.